aragon/aragon-network-token/docs/antv1/sale-flow.md

 After the sale is finalized, the Community Multisig will eventually be able to provide the address of an already deployed Aragon Network.

-The ANPlaceholder will transfer its Token Controller power of ANT to the deployed Aragon Network, allowing the Network to mint further tokens if the Network's governance decides so.
+The ANPlaceholder will transfer its Token Controller power of ANTv1 to the deployed Aragon Network, allowing the Network to mint further tokens if the Network's governance decides so.

 The sale contract is now selfdestructed in favor of the Aragon Network, though it shouldn't have any ether.